yasiryagi/helpdesk/roles/content-curator-lead/README.md

 $ joystream-cli content:curatorGroups
 ```

-Only curators in active groups may censor content, or mange channel and video categories.
+Only curators in active groups may censor content, or manage channel and video categories.

 ### Firing Curators
 Unfortunately, it may sometimes be necessary to fire curators who are not doing their jobs correctly.